Assisted Shifts on the Cello

-In the case of downwards shifts, the target note is sounded by the removal of the higher finger.
-This is why we can call these shifts “articulated shifts”.
-In both upwards and downwards shifts the note that we shift to is like a “stepping stone”.
+In the case of downwards shifts, for a really clean shift, rather than sliding in to the target note on the new finger, the target note is sounded by the removal of the higher finger.
+This is why we can call these shifts also “articulated shifts”.
+In both upwards and downwards shifts, the note that we shift to is like a “stepping stone”.
 We can call these “stepping stone” notes “intermediate notes”.

 The intermediate note is the note that is sounded by the “old” finger in the “new” position (in other words, it is the destination note of the “old” finger that we have shifted on).
 We use an intermediate note in a shift in exactly the same way as we might use a “stepping stone” to cross a river: it gives us a vital point of orientation and stability during our crossing, allowing us to reach our final destination (placement of target finger) with maximum security.
 Once again we will indicate these intermediate notes in the shifts as a grace-notes with the “x” notehead.
 These concepts are much better illustrated with a few musical examples: